neoneye/neoneye.github.io/A359624/readme.md

 ## Plots with lines

-For small values, the grid is curvy.

-Follow the line from the top/left corner to the bottom/right corner.
-The points around the center is not following the line.
+For `n` around `180.000` the grid is slightly curvy.
+Track the line from the top/left corner to the bottom/right corner.
+The points around the center is not strictly placed on the line.
 <img src="180k - 184k - plot with manual lines - the points are not following the straigh lines.jpg">

 For `n` around `300.000` the grid is curvy and almost following straight lines.
 <img src="300k - 304k - plot with manual lines - the points are not following the straigh lines.jpg">

-For `n` around `1.000.000` the grid seems to follow straight lines.
-The points are on the lines.
+For `n` around `1.000.000` the grid seems to straight lines.
+The points are placed on the lines.
 <img src="1000k - 1004k - plot with manual lines - the points follows straight lines.jpg">